Scalpel: Operation

+In the pencil grip, best used for more accurate cuts with smaller blades (e.g. #15) and the #7 handle, the scalpel is held with the tips of the first and second fingers and the tip of the thumb with the handle resting on the fleshy base of the index finger and thumb.

+Types

-Surgical scalpels
+Surgical

 Surgical scalpels consist of two parts, a blade and a handle.
 The handles are often reusable, with the blades being replaceable.
 In medical applications, each blade is only used once (sometimes just for a single, small cut).